OliverColeman/hivis/upgrade2.md

 ### Grouping Tables

-A grouping over a table is also represented as a DataMap.
+A grouping over a table is represented as a GroupedTable (an extension of DataMap).
 The values of the DataMap are DataTables containing the rows for a group.

 We can group by the values in a series, in which case the key for each group is a value such that `key.equals(v)` for all values `v` in the grouping series.
 For example:
 ``` java